JoeYashinsky/JavaScriptGuessThatNumberGame/README.md

 Interactive JavaScript "Guess That Number!" game with (saved) high scores, helpful hints following each guess.
-Built with VS Code, incorporating HTML and CSS to enhance the appearance of the game.
+Built with VS Code, incorporating HTML and CSS, DOM manipulation, click events, to enhance the appearance of the game.
+All game details appropriately to clear following each game, but I will keep the High Score stored.
+Other details will start fresh with new game.